softonic/terraformer/README.md

 # Terraformer

-Use tamplating for terraform manifest.
+Use templating for terraform manifest.
 Templates use go template syntax and must have `.tf.tpl` extension.

 `-f` defines config file, it is mandatory.